RotemBenHur/DART_PIM_Repository/Single-Crossbar Simulator/README.md

 3. **Configure**: the Wagner-Fischer and crossbar (XB) parameters in the file Single_crossbar_simulator.m
 (The parameters used in DART-PIM paper are currently defined)

-4. **Run**: run Single_crossbar_simulator.m and receive the number of cycles and switches for each step of read mapping that is doen by DART-PIM within a single crossbar.
+4. **Run**: Single_crossbar_simulator.m and receive the number of cycles and switches for each step of read mapping that is doen by DART-PIM within a single crossbar.
 The state of each crossbar cell can be seen cycle-by-cycle in "XB" array.